hellojialee/hellojialee.github.io/source/about/index.md

 ###  **Undergraduate Education** @HFUT

 From 2012 to 2016, I majored in Automation at the Department of Information Engineering, Hefei University of Technology (HFUT).
-I consistently ranked top in my major as well as the whole Department with a GPA of 92%, earning the National Scholarship (国家奖学金) each year.
+I consistently ranked first in my major with a GPA of 92%, as well as in the whole Department (1/800), earning the National Scholarship (国家奖学金) each year.
 I achieved the first place🥇 in the HFUT Mathematics Competition.

 ## May you have a nice day :)